All Episodes

 And we are reacting to situations as they occur.

-We're trying to get Afghan allies that worked with us for decades out of the out of the country or being targeted by terrorists.
+We're trying to get Afghan allies that worked with us for decades out of the country are being targeted by terrorists.

-And this the suicide bombs or the vehicle born and prize explosive device from last week make that threat real.
+And the suicide bombs or the vehicle Born and Prize explosive device from last week make that threat real.

 And what I would like to have seen or see now is an actual plan.

-So and from what I understand the Taliban are basically asking for the money that was being transferred to the Afghan government now that I guess the Taliban is at least saying that they're forming the the official government.
+So, and from what I understand, the Taliban are basically asking for the money that was being transferred to the Afghan government now that I guess the Taliban is at least saying that they're forming the official government.

 We are the Afghan government.